UMAprotocol/UMIPs/UMIPs/umip-30.md

 - Identifier name: ELASTIC_STABLESPREAD/USDC
 - Base Currency: ELASTIC_STABLESPREAD
 - Quote Currency: USDC
-- Data Sources: {Uniswap V2: FRAX/ETH} for FRAX, {Uniswap V2: ESD/ETH} for ESD, {Uniswap v2: BAC/ETH} for BAC, {Bitfinex: UST/USD, Kraken: USDT/USD} for USDT, {Kraken: USDC/USD, Bitstamp: USDC/USD} for USDC, {Uniswap v2: USDC/ETH} for ETH
+- Data Sources: {Uniswap V2: FRAX/USDC} for FRAX, {Uniswap V2: ESD/USDC} for ESD, {Uniswap v2: BAC/DAI} for BAC, {Bitfinex: UST/USD, Kraken: USDT/USD} for USDT, {Kraken: USDC/USD, Bitstamp: USDC/USD} for USDC
 - Result Processing: For each constituent asset of the basket, the average of exchanges.
 Normalizing the ETH result to USDC for FRAX, ESD, and BAC.
 - Input Processing: None.
 Human intervention in extreme circumstances where the result differs from broad market consensus.
 - Decimals: 6